syncfusion-content/uwp-docs/uwp/Scheduler/dayview.md

 ---

 layout: post
-title: Customize the Schedule DayView at SfSchedule control for UWP
+title: Customize the Schedule DayView in Syncfusion SfSchedule control for UWP
-description: Learn how to Customize the schedule DayView in SfSchedule control
+description: Learn how to Customize the schedule DayView, its appearance and appointments in SfSchedule control for UWP
 platform: UWP
 control: SfSchedule
 documentation: ug